MicrosoftDocs/win32/desktop-src/DxTechArts/games-for-windows-technical-requirements-1-1-0006.md

 ---
 title: Games for Windows Technical Requirements Best Practices for Games on Windows XP, Windows Vista, Windows 7, and Windows 8
-description: This article provides technical requirements and best practices for games that run on Windows. ms.assetid: '8b816e9f-de68-cf84-1501-a9c36c6b75d8'
+description: This article provides technical requirements and best practices for games that run on Windows. ms.assetid: 8b816e9f-de68-cf84-1501-a9c36c6b75d8 ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows ms.technology: desktop
 ---

 # Games for Windows Technical Requirements: Best Practices for Games on Windows XP, Windows Vista, Windows 7, and Windows 8

 This article provides technical requirements and best practices for games that run on Windows.
 We wrote these technical requirements and best practices primarily to cover Windows Vista and Windows 7, as well as the legacy Windows XP operating system.
 These best practices also generally apply to desktop Win32 games on Windows 8.

 This articles contains these sections: